Holy Grail: German stories

 In Parzival, the author Wolfram von Eschenbach, citing the authority of a certain (probably fictional) Kyot the Provençal, claimed the Grail was a gemstone, the sanctuary of the neutral angels who took neither side during Lucifer's rebellion.
 It is called lapis exillis (other forms lapsis, lapsit, exilis), which in alchemy is the name of the philosopher's stone.
 In Wolfram's telling, the Grail was kept safe at the castle of Munsalvaesche (mons salvationis), entrusted to Titurel, the first Grail King.
 The stone grants eternal life to its guardian.
 First, Gawain fails his quest, given to him by the elven king Vergulaht.
 In the end, Perceval (Parzival) replaces the maimed and long suffering Anfortas as the new Grail King, having finally released him by correctly answering his question.

-In Diu Crône, a secularised and subversive of version of the Grail Quest, has Gawain as the main Grail Knight.
-The work also notably features the figure of the crowned Grail Goddess (where the German word gotinne may be understood as synonymous with fairy) in a much larger role than an usual Grail Maiden.
+Diu Crône, a secularised and subversive version of the Grail Quest, features Gawain as the main Grail Knight.
+The work also notably features the figure of the crowned Grail Goddess (where the German word gotinne may be understood as synonymous with fairy) in a much larger role than a usual Grail Maiden.
 Uniquely across the Grail legend, it is Gawain who solves the mystery and releases the Grail King from his state of living death, after which the entire cursed court of the Grail Kingdom vanishes.